karmab/kcli-openshift4/README.md

 *DISCLAIMER*: This is not supported in anyway by Red Hat.

-This repo provides a way for deploying openshift4 on any plataform and on an arbitrary number of masters and workers.
+This repo provides a way for deploying openshift4 ( or okd ) on any platform and on an arbitrary number of masters and workers.

 Openshift installer is used along with kcli for creation and customization of the vms.